 IH London’s partnership with St Marylebone School is facilitated by the International House Trust, as part of its work in the community.

-St Marylebone School to teach English.
+This particular project came about when a former IH London teacher moved to St Marylebone School to teach English.
 He found that a lot of the pupils spoke more than one language, but didn’t really understand why this was an advantage.
 He set up the Interpreters Club to empower these students and show them what a valuable skill being bilingual is!

 Why is language teacher training important for the pupils?